jasmine/jasmine.github.io/setup/nodejs.md

 jasmine.execute();
 ```

-`execute` can optionally be called with a list of spec file paths to execute relative to your project root and a string to filter by spec name.
+`execute` can optionally be called with a list of spec file paths to execute relative to the current working directory and a string to filter by spec name.

 ```javascript
 jasmine.execute(['fooSpec.js'], 'a spec name');